drnic/appscrolls/README.md

 author: mbleigh
 ```

 It's really that simple.
 The gem has RSpec tests that automatically validate each scroll in the repository, so you should run `rake spec` as a basic sanity check before submitting a pull request.
-Note that these don't verify that your scroll code itself works, just that Eldar Scrolls could properly parse and understand your scroll file.
+Note that these don't verify that your scroll code itself works, just that App Scrolls could properly parse and understand your scroll file.

 ## History